m00h0/OOP-school-library/README.md

 # 📖 [OOP_School_Library] <a name="about-project"></a>

+**[OOP_School_Library]**
+The OOP School Library is a Ruby-based application that simulates the operations of a school library.
+It leverages the principles of Object-Oriented Programming (OOP) to model real-world entities such as books, people, and rentals.

-**[Enumerable]** provides collection classes with several traversal and searching methods, and with the ability to sort.
+The application provides collection classes with several traversal and searching methods, along with the ability to sort.
+This makes it easy to manage the library's resources and keep track of who has borrowed which books.

 ## 🛠 Built With <a name="built-with"></a>